Ways to Make a Difference for First-Generation Students

 - Don't Be Alone During Office Hours (Stanford University, January 2017)

+Has your office developed a resource or informational materials that provide additional ways to make a difference for first-generation students?
+If so, please send them to angela-lamb@uiowa so they can be included here.
 UI faculty and staff are welcome to share these documents with colleagues and are encouraged to discuss how this information can be utilized within your department or office.

-Resource Developed by the UI College of Education Rehabilitation Counseling Program
+College of Education Rehabilitation Counseling Program